IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The default password for the "dataverseAdmin" superuser account is "admin", as mentioned in the :doc:`installation-main` section, and you should change it, of course.

+.. _blocking_api_endpoints:

 Blocking API Endpoints
 ++++++++++++++++++++++

 The :doc:`/api/native-api` contains a useful but potentially dangerous API endpoint called "admin" that allows you to change system settings, make ordinary users into superusers, and more.
-The ``builtin-users`` endpoint lets people create a local/builtin user account if they know the ``BuiltinUsers.KEY`` value described below.
+The ``builtin-users`` endpoint lets people create a local/builtin user account if they know the ``BuiltinUsers.KEY`` value described in :ref:`builtin_users_key`.

 By default, all APIs can be accessed locally and a number of endpoints do not require authentication. https://github.com/IQSS/dataverse/issues/1886 was opened to explore changing these defaults, until then by default `admin` and `test` endpoints are blocked.
-For details please see also the section on ``BlockedApiPolicy`` below.
+For details please see also the section on :ref:`blocked_api_policy`.

 It's also possible to prevent file uploads via API by adjusting the ``UploadMethods`` file setting.

+.. _forcing_https:

 Forcing HTTPS
 +++++++++++++